BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 **Does Script Extender work?**
 - Yes.
 Script Extender works

+**Why are mods that use Script Extender not on Mod.io?**
+- The official toolkits do not support SE, which means that no SE mods can be uploaded to Mod.io.
+- To clarify, the only way modders can upload a mod to mod.io, is to use the official toolkit.
+Mods, such as ones on NexusMods, cannot be simply dragged and dropped to convert using the toolkit.
+Since SE is not supported on the toolkit, there is no way to convert SE mods using the tool and upload to mod.io.
+- This is a Larian decision, not a modder one, modders cannot control what the tools allow and don't allow.

 **Will my mods work on patch 7 ?**
 - Many mods work, some don't